Bren2010/mls-protocol/draft-ietf-mls-protocol.md

 managed in GitHub, but any substantive change should be discussed on the MLS mailing list.

-A group of users who want to send each other encrypted messages needs a way to derive shared symmetric encryption keys.
+A group of users who want to send each other encrypted messages need a way to derive shared symmetric encryption keys.
 For two parties, this problem has been studied thoroughly, with the Double Ratchet emerging as a common solution {{doubleratchet}} {{signal}}.